At 2:50 p.m., Hector Gonzalez places his lunch in his locker and clocks into his job as a virtual security officer at ECAMSECURE.

 What Does a Virtual Security Guard Do?

-Instead, a virtual guard is a trained operator at a central station watching over a site remotely.
+Instead, a virtual security officer is a trained operator at a central station watching over a site remotely.
 The duties include conducting pre-determined guard tours to observe the location, keep an eye on lone workers and conducting virtual escorts.

 Hector begins his shift by reading the daily operations memo to update him on ongoing incidents, contact information and anything else he needed to know to provide a high-quality level of service.

-One of the first tasks is scheduling the virtual guard tours.
+One of the first tasks is scheduling the virtual security officer tours.
 Hector periodically checks in on assigned customers’ locations using the video camera feed from his desktop monitors.

 Monitoring Virtual Security Alarms